WHAT IS OCD?

 “What if I get sick”; “What if I get dirty?”; “What if I get others sick?”

-Common Compulsions include hand washing, use of cleaning products, use of hand sanitizer, using a barrier to touch things, avoidance of feared substances, chemicals and, household products, mental rumination about contamination.
+Common compulsions include: hand washing, use of cleaning products, use of hand sanitizer, using a barrier to touch things, avoidance of feared substances, chemicals, and household products, mental rumination about contamination.

 HARM OCD